bsidestlv/bsidestlv.com/content/villages/hello_village/_index.md

 ### Cyber career path (positions in cyber security)
 **Moran Sedbon**

-Join Eden Katz as she navigates the myriad roles in cybersecurity and helps you understand the unique responsibilities and skill sets each one demands.
+Join Moran as she navigates the myriad roles in cybersecurity and helps you understand the unique responsibilities and skill sets each one demands.

 ### Cyber positions deep dive – Attack
 **Tomer Drori**